pegasystems/pega-helm-charts/docs/prepping-local-system-runbook-linux.md

 ---------------------------------------------------

 The entire deployment requires the following applications to be used during the configuration process; therefore, you should prepare your local system with all of the applications before you start your deployment:
-- Helm
+- Helm (download the binary from the Helm GitHub repository)
-- kubectl
+- kubectl (download the binary file from the kubernetes git repository)
-- Docker
+- Docker (Use the Linux apt or equivalent package manager)
 - unzip (or an equivalent to extract files from .zip archive files.)
 - az cli (only for AKS deployments)
 - AWS IAM Authenticator for Kubernetes (only for EKS deployments)
 - eksctl (only for EKS deployments)
 - pks cli (only for PKS deployments)
 - Google Cloud SDK and gcloud (only for GKE deployments)

-Some of the required applications are binary files that you download from the organization's download area; you can install other applications by using a Linux package manager.

-To use the Docker command in the runbooks, you must have the Docker application installed; however, you must install the application directly from the Docker website.
-For your convenience, the instructions available on the Docker website are included in this document.

 ### Installing Unzip